-A transaction hash can be used to:
+Use a transaction hash to:

-Look up transaction details, such as:
+Look up details such as:

 Sending address